thymikee/jest-preset-angular/website/docs/guides/using-with-babel.md

 ---
-id: babel-jest
+id: using-with-babel
-title: Combining with babel-jest
+title: Using with Babel
 ---

 If you wish to use `Babel`, you need to say jest to transpile such files manually.